RDS5/mainline4lumia.github.io/content/about.md

 - [Matrix](https://matrix.to/#/#mainline4lumia:matrix.org)
 - [Telegram](https://t.me/mainline4lumia)

-(they are all bridged to eachother so just use whichever platform you prefer)
+They are all bridged to each other - just use whichever platform you prefer.